Water depth is an important attribute when selecting a tub, whether it is a soaking tub, whirlpool or air bath

 15 1/2″ from the bottom of the tub to the center of the overflow.
 Since water will flow out from the bottom of the overflow hole, this bath will hold just over 14″.
 I have heard that installers have put the overflow cover on upside down so the slot is at the top.
 Since the water fills to the top of the overflow hole, water depth would be just under 17″.
 There is also the option of using a product like Deep Water Bath Overflow Cover.
 This is a clear plastic cup with suction cups.
 Place it over the overflow with the hole at the top.
 Works the same as installing the overflow cover upside down.

 Is there such a thing as a tub being too deep?
 Yes.
 The technical sheet will also give you gallons of water the bath will hold.
 In the sample we are using it is 51 gallons.
 2/3 or 3/4 of the water will be hot water, the rest is cold.
 So this tub will take 34 – 38 gallons of hot water.
 No problem with a 40 gallon water heater.
 Let’s take a look at one of our deepest tubs – Hydro Systems Monterey.
 This is a two person, 72 x 42, tub with a center (side) drain and two sloping backrests.
-The floor length is 50? and depth to overflow is over 20″ – lots of soaking room.
-Gallons of hot water is 60 – 68.
-To much for a 40 or 60 gallon water heater.
+The floor length is 50″ and, depth to overflow is over 20″.
+Lots of soaking room.
+Gallons of hot water will be 60 – 68.
+Too much for a 40 or 60 gallon water heater.

 Unfortunately you need to do a little research to find a deep soaking tub.
 Start with the needed outside dimensions.
 We will show all our baths by size & shape.
 Find a few tubs you like the features of, then explore the technical sheets to find the best fit.
 We are here to help ~ 866-380-0303